-Sponsored by Nagoya Gakuin University, the Bowling Green State University summer study program in Japan offers students an opportunity to gain first-hand knowledge of the Japanese language and culture through homestays, cultural activities and field trips.
-Lasting approximately one month from mid June to the mid July, students will receive 6 language and culture credits.
+Sponsored by Nagoya Gakuin University, the Bowling Green State University summer study program in Japan offers students an opportunity to gain first-hand knowledge of the Japanese language and culture through homestays, cultural activities, and field trips.
+Lasting approximately one month, students will receive 6 language and culture credits.

 The program is open to students who have completed at least one year of Japanese language class or demonstrate its equivalent Japanese proficiency.

-During the program, students will attend Japanese language classes in the morning and culture classes in the afternoon Monday through Friday.
+During the program, students will attend Japanese language classes and culture classes.
 Some of the Japanese culture classes include Ceramics, Calligraphy, Intercultural Communication, Sumo (traditional sport), Japanese religion, Japanese plays, Ikebana (flower arrangement), etc. Students will earn 6 credit hours of JAPN credit while participating in this program.
 Contact Akiko Jones for more specific course information.

 While students will be housed in the university dormitory of Nagoya Gakuin University for the majority of their stay in Japan, they will experience a short homestay with a Japanese family.
 This is a wonderful opportunity for students to get a first-hand glimpse of a Japanese household.